Your location :Home / Products / Hollow piston rod /

 TypeModelMaterialDiameter(mm)Length(mm)RoughnessHardnessSurface Treatment

-The QPQ (Quench-Polish-Quench) surface treatment significantly enhances the hard chrome shaft's durability and corrosion resistance, making it ideal for various environmental conditions.
+The QPQ (Quench-Polish-Quench) surface treatment significantly enhances the bike front shocker rod's durability and corrosion resistance, making it ideal for various environmental conditions.
 This treatment also improves surface hardness, leading to better performance in absorbing shocks and providing a smoother ride.

 Applications

-Ideal for high-performance bicycles, this hard chrome shaft contributes to improved handling, control, and overall riding comfort, making it a crucial component for both recreational and competitive cyclists.
+Ideal for high-performance bicycles, this bike front shocker rod contributes to improved handling, control, and overall riding comfort, making it a crucial component for both recreational and competitive cyclists.

-How to repair the bicycle shock absorber if it can't be pressed down?
+How to repair the bicycle shock absorber rod if it can't be pressed down?

 1. Check and clean the spring and piston inside the shock absorber.
 Dust, mud, or other impurities may have stuck the spring or piston, causing it to not work properly.
 Use a clean cloth or paper to clean the inside.